SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CVT, RADI, BGRY

 Cvent Holding Corp.
-(NASDAQ: CVT)’s sale to an affiliate of private equity funds managed by Blackstone for $8.50 per share in cash.
+CVT's sale to an affiliate of private equity funds managed by Blackstone for $8.50 per share in cash.
 If you are a Cvent shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.